 Car.Loan.com is another loan originating service that has close ties with a large number of dealerships.
 These typically organize the actual car financing themselves, which allows them some leeway in considering factors other than a low credit score but usually results in somewhat higher interest rates.

 If you really need to purchase a vehicle within a day or three, they can probably be of service.
-You can also lease a car through them, which is often a better option than taking out a low credit score car loan.
+You can buy or lease a car through them, which is often a better option than taking out a low credit score car loan.

 How We Picked the Best Bad Credit Auto Loans